 Or, your SEO campaign may need even more time due to creating backlinks or solving problems resulting from an SEO audit.
 We've already talked about the difference between SEO and SEM, but which one is better for your marketing campaign?
 What are the benefits of SEO and SEM?
 Both SEO and SEM offer benefits that your company shouldn't ignore.
 However, if you can only choose one, choose SEO.
-SEO provides a reliable and effective strategy for getting traffic, leads, and revenue on the website.
+SEO, like those offered by a webflow SEO agency, provides a reliable and effective strategy for getting traffic, leads, and revenue on the website.

 In addition, SEO is generally more cost-effective than SEM, which almost always uses paid advertising.
 For best results, create an SEO strategy that includes SEM.
 This type of approach gives your company a diverse and comprehensive approach to marketing itself online, generating more traffic, leads, and sales across multiple channels, including search, payments, and social media.
 Together, SEM and SEO work better.

 While SEO is the preferred option in many cases, some situations benefit more from SEM.
 In general, choosing between SEM and SEO depends on what you want and how fast you want it.
 Compared to SEM, which often focuses on payment strategies that demand a monthly advertising investment, SEO doesn't require any advertising expenses.
 Your company can invest in SEO every month by producing content, carrying out outreach activities and optimizing existing pages, and then getting traffic from that investment throughout the year.